jenwachter/data-encoder/README.md

 );
 ```

-Then create a new XML Encoder obejct, passing it the array of data.
+Then create a new XML Encoder object, passing it the array of data.
 After that, it's as easy as calling the <code>render()</code> method.

 ```php
 $xml = new \DataEncoder\XML($data);